It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 The reason for that is the biodiversity and the wildlife, because part of the animals that have made Nightcap their home is the endangered Fleay’s barred frog, and disturbing their natural habitat just endangers them further.

 Another great thing about the park is the collection of excellent hiking trails, like the one that loops over Minyon Falls.

 It’s a tough trail, but worth the effort, because it ends right below the waterfall and is the perfect place to relax after a long day trekking through the park.

-With the many different species of animals and a scenery so gorgeous, Nightcap National Park is one of the best things to see in Byron Bay.
+With the many different species of animals and scenery so gorgeous, Nightcap National Park is one of the best things to see in Byron Bay.

-Crash One Of The Legendary Beach Parties
+Crash One of the Legendary Beach Parties

 The parties on the beaches around Byron Bay are epic happenings – which is why many of them are mostly spread by word of mouth.